rlangoy/ZedBoard-BareMetal-Examples/README.txt

               to the Zedboard and displays "Hello World" using the serial uart .\Hello02 ->  Same as Hello01, but uses printf to displays "Hello World" using the serial uart
+.\Hello03 ->  Same example as in Hello03 initiates the UART to use:
+              baudrate: 11,5200 8-N-1 (8-bit no-parity one-stop-bit)
+              The example show impements a structure describing the UART and some registers bitmask.The sample dosent depent on U-Boot (to setup the baudrate etc)

 BUILD REQUIREMENTS
 ==================